Best Baseball Sliding Shorts, Under Shirts, and Other Baseball Clothing

 1. Best baseball sliding shorts

 What are baseball sliding shorts?
-Sliding shorts, which are often called compression shorts, add protection by giving you another layer between you and your pants – which is essential when sliding on dirt, running and sweating (Keep reading to see our specific recommendations below).
+Sliding shorts, which are often called compression shorts, add protection by giving you another layer between you and your pants – which is highly essential when sliding on dirt, running and sweating (Keep reading to see our recommendations).

 Fitted or compression sliding shorts.
 Your options for sliders are compression and fitted – most sliding shorts on the market are compression.